 At least 700,000 will need urgent assistance in the form of shelter, food, water or medical support.

-Over 135,000 people have been displaced since the offensive started on 17 October.
+As of 24 January, over 180,000 people have been displaced since the offensive started on 17 October.
 Humanitarian partners are providing emergency assistance in camps and host communities.

 80 per cent of the displaced people have found shelter in camps and emergency sites.

 Many displaced people have headed to Debaga camp in Erbil, where the population has increased from 3,700 people in March 2016 to over 35,000, with camp capacity originally set up for 5,000 people with additional space for 1,000 people at the nearby stadium.
 Over 58,000 have passed through the camp since March, although at least 12,000 have left through sponsorship mechanisms, largely to Kirkuk.

 Iraq’s population is 33.4 million.
 Of that 3.1 million people are internally displaced.
 More than 620,000 have been newly displaced in 2016 alone.

 - As of 8 January, contributions for the Mosul Flash Appeal have reached US$273 million, representing over 96 per cent of the required amount.
 With incoming contributions, partners continue to scale up the humanitarian response.
 The 2016 Humanitarian Response Plan for all of Iraq has received 84 per cent of the US$861 million needed to provide life-saving assistance to 7.3 million vulnerable Iraqis.